vladris/baku/README.md

 baku --init
 ```

-Update the newly generated `blog.cfg` file to add your name as the author.
+Update the newly generated `blog.cfg` file to configure your blog.

 ## Posting